 Feeling the chill of winter dragging you down?
 Whip up our easy immune booster stock to give your body the extra help it needs using a natural, organic approach.

-Not only does this stock make the perfect delicious meal base (and is vegan friendly!), each of the herbs used here have significant antimicrobial, diaphoretic or antiinflammatory actions, making this a powerful immune system booster!
+Not only does this stock make the perfect delicious meal base (and is vegan-friendly!), each of the herbs used here has significant antimicrobial, diaphoretic or anti-inflammatory actions, making this a powerful immune system booster!
 I’m sure most of us have memories of soup making us feel better as kids – the better the stock, the more potent the result!
 This stock could be made from any leftover herbs you have in your kitchen for a tasty meal starter, but for a potent pick-me-up we recommend using the following ingredients: